Steps singer Ian “H” Watkins and Love Island star Maura Higgins are among the names confirmed for the 2020 series of ITV’s Dancing On Ice.

 He described himself as a “total novice”, adding: “This is going to be a massive challenge for me.
 I’ve been taking it easy for the last few years since I finished (football) so let’s just see how this one goes.”

 – Lucrezia Millarini

-The ITV news presenter said she was excited at being added to the class of 2020.
+The ITV news presenter told of her excitement at being added to the class of 2020.

 She said: “While the news agenda is already pretty busy these days, I know life is about to get a lot busier … with a few bruises along the way!”

-The series airs in the new year, with Phillip Schofield and Holly Willoughby returning as hosts.
+The series airs in the New Year with returning hosts Phillip Schofield and Holly Willoughby.

-A new addition to the judging line-up will be John Barrowman, following Jason Gardiner’s announcement in August this year that he would not be returning.
+A new addition to the judging line-up is John Barrowman, following Jason Gardiner’s announcement in August this year that he would not be returning.